Indian 2: Anil Kapoor To Play The Antagonist In Kamal Haasan’s Movie?

 If this is indeed the case, Indian 2 will mark the second collaboration between Anil Kapoor and Shankar.
 The two previously joined hands for Nayak, the official Hindi remake of Mudhalvan.
 Anil Kapoor is quite a competent performer and still enjoys a strong fan following.
 As such, fans feel that he is the right choice for Indian 2.

 In case, you did not know, Indian 2 is a vigilante-thriller that features Kamal Haasan in the role of an aged freedom fighter, who decides to wipe out the corrupt.
-Kajal Aggarwal is paired opposite the Hey Ram star in the film, which has created a great deal of buzz amongst movie lovers.
+Kajal Aggarwal is paired opposite the Hey Ram star in the film.
 Rakul Preet and Sidharth too are a part of Indian 2.
 Aishwarya Rajesh was originally a part of the film, however, she opted out due to 'date issues'.
 Following this, Priya Bhavani Shankar signed Indian 2.

 The grapevine suggests that Indian 2 will arrive in theatres in 2021.